19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 “transferor” means a pertinent financial institution the whole or any part of the business of which is, is to be, or is proposed to be transferred under this Division.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Compulsory transfer of business

-30AAS\.—(1) Subject to subsections (2) and (6), the Authority may make a determination that the whole or any part of the business of a transferor shall be transferred to a transferee, if —
+57\.—(1) Subject to subsections (2) and (6), the Authority may make a determination that the whole or any part of the business of a transferor shall be transferred to a transferee, if —

 (a) any ground exists for the Authority to exercise any power under the relevant provisions in relation to the transferor, whether or not the Authority has exercised the power;